Smart Meter Installation Cost

 Your smart meter offers up information on a wider scope of tariffs on the current market, allowing you to compare prices and find a better deal.

-One of the most popular reasons for wanting a smart meter is how efficiently it can reduce consumption and your carbon footprint!
+One of the most popular reasons for wanting a smart meter is how efficiently it can reduce consumption and your carbon footprint through real-time monitoring and accurate readings of your consumption.
 The dramatic shift to smart meters is a plan for Britain to house a cleaner and more flexible energy system, adapting to greener methods of generating energy.

 This can be seen through electric vehicles, solar power and wind power, tackling climate change one household at a time.